 a camera sheep with motor problems

-For what reason do animal mothers "reject" their babies?
+Why do animal mothers "reject" their young?

-"Nature does nothing without ulterior motives..."
+“Nature does nothing without an ulterior motive…”

 Blacky now lives in his new home Gut Aiderbichl Henndorf

-Do animals feel that one of them is "different" and has a handicap?
-Batman and Mogli instinctively feel that their new friend Blacky has problems getting up and walking.
+Do animals feel that one of them is “different” and has a handicap?
+Batman and Mowgli instinctively feel that their new friend Blacky has problems getting up and walking.
 They have accepted him as he is.
 He is allowed to be different.

-Summer is slowly coming and today I discovered the three little sheep on a small, shady meadow towards the Pig Palace.
+Summer is slowly coming and today I discovered the three little sheep on a small, shady meadow towards the pig palace.
 I called Blacky.
 He listened, slowly turned his head, slowly turned his front legs in my direction and very carefully, and a little bumpily, he came to me and let me stroke his little horns.
 He closed his eyes and enjoyed the situation.

 Love is just a word, but it carries everything we have.
 Without it, the world would be empty.